-Prince: What promises do you hope to keep as City Councilor At-Large?
+Prince: What are your promises that you hope to keep as City Councilor At Large?

-Prince: What would you do to attract people from all over the world to come to Boston and invest in their American Dream?
+Prince: As City Councilor At-Large, What will you do to attract people from all over the world to come to Boston and invest in their American Dream?

-Prince: Lastly, In your own words what makes Catherine O’Neill so interesting?
+Prince: Lastly, in your own words, what makes Jack Kelly so interesting?